 Board of Directors

-The Florida Community of Mindfulness Board of Directors consists of eight members who meet several times a year, in consultation with FCM’s teacher and Leadership Council.
+The Florida Community of Mindfulness Board of Directors consists of nine members who meet several times a year, in consultation with FCM’s teacher and Leadership Council.
 The FCM Board is responsible for implementation of FCM’s Strategic Plan for supporting FCM’s teacher, sanghas and programs, for the prudent handling of FCM’s finances and legal affairs, and for the overall development and health of FCM.
 Click here to learn more about the Board of Directors members.